-Refer also to Information: D10: Academic Integrity and D175: Undergraduate Student Conduct and Grievance Procedures , Faculty Handbook.
+Refer also to Policy D175: Undergraduate Student Conduct and Grievance Procedures in the Faculty Handbook and the UNM Academic Catalog Student Information & Policies: Scholastic Regulations section.

 D170: Student Attendance

 Office Responsible for Administration: Dean of Students

 Revisions to the Policy Rationale, Policy Statement, and Applicability sections of this document must be approved by the full Faculty Senate.